gogorush/simple_auth/README.md

 # Simple Authsientication Service
-This is a version with my own understandings
+**This is a version with my own understandings, the test code is not fully covered**.

 This project provides a simple authentication service using Go.
 It supports functionalities such as user creation, role management, and token-based authentication.